awsdocs/iam-user-guide/doc_source/reference_identifiers.md

 ```

 **Note**
 When you use ARNs to identify resources in an IAM policy, you can include *policy variables*\.
 Policy variables can include placeholders for runtime information \(such as the user's name\) as part of the ARN\.
-For more information, see [IAM Policy Elements: Variables and Tags](reference_policies_variables.md)
+For more information, see [IAM policy elements: Variables and tags](reference_policies_variables.md)

 You can use wildcards in the *resource* portion of the ARN to specify multiple users or groups or policies\.
 For example, to specify all users working on product\_1234, you would use: